deso-protocol/dips/dips/dip-6.md

 [a frenzy of speculation ensued](https://www.newyorker.com/tech/annals-of-technology/the-dark-democratizing-power-of-the-social-media-stock-market), and the investing continues today with volume of about $100k-$2M per day.
-Creator Coins also allowed many creators to earn [hundreds of thousands of dollars](https://cloutomy.com/rank/usd) off their content, where traditional social social platforms had never paid them a penny.
+Creator Coins also allowed many creators to earn [hundreds of thousands of dollars](https://cloutomy.com/rank/usd) off their content, where traditional social platforms had never paid them a penny.

 **But Creator Coins were meant for *people*-- they were